KPersaud11-BC/MechaCar_Statistical_Analysis/README.md

 3. Lot 3 has a p-value of 0.04.
 We reject the null hypothesis, and accept that there is a statistical difference with this particular lot.

 ## Study Design: MechaCar vs Competition
-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+Finally, I was asked to create a theoretical statistical study that can quantify how the MechaCar performs against the competition.
+I will consider the following metrics (fuel efficiency and cost), and determine the null and alternative hypotheses, statistical test, and data needed.

-In your description, address the following questions:
-What metric or metrics are you going to test?
+**Fuel Efficiency**
-What is the null hypothesis or alternative hypothesis?
+1. What is the null hypothesis or alternative hypothesis?
+The null hypothesis would be MechaCar's prototypes' fuel efficiency is similar to that of competitors' vehicles.
+The alternative hypothesis is that there is a statistical difference between MechaCar's fuel efficiency and its competitors.
-What statistical test would you use to test the hypothesis?
+2. What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test?
+I will use an ANOVA test, which is used to compare the means of a continuous numerical variable across a number of groups.
+Since we are testing one variable across different groups, I will use a one-way ANOVA.
+3. What data is needed to run the statistical test?
+I would need to collect the fuel economy in mpg of various competitor brands to compare against MechaCar.
+I also want to ensure that the comparison is made between cars of a similar class.
+So I would also need a breakdown of the fuel economy by car class for MechaCar and competitor companies.